-Outdoor Housing for Star Tortoises
+Outdoor Pens & Runs for Tortoises

-Ideally, never keep Star tortoises outside overnight if the temperature falls down to 60-65 °F (15-18 °C), unless they have a warm house they can retreat to.
+Ideally, never keep Star tortoises outside overnight if the temperature falls below 60-65 °F (15-18 °C), unless they have a warm house they can retreat to.
 They may tolerate lower temperatures, but why take the risk?
 Be especially cautious in wet and cold conditions.
 I do not leave my Star tortoises out at night for temperature and security reasons.

 Avoiding cross contamination